GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/solutions.md

 ## Introduction

-Welcome to the coach's guide for The IoT Hack of the Century gHack.
+Welcome to the coach's guide for the Modernizing Monoliths gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.